vchaitanyachowdari/Investment_Agent_System-main/README.md

-# Free US Investment Agent System 🚀
+# Investment Agent System 🚀

 A sophisticated AI-powered investment agent system for US stock market analysis and trading decisions, leveraging yfinance for market data and AlphaVantage for news sentiment analysis.